Quick guide to creating and restoring backups

 You can use two modules to perform your search.
-In the search box on the left pane you may type a phrase to obtain a list of matching mailboxes.
-Once you find a desired mailbox, you can use the search form in the upper part of the Backups view (Fig. 15.) to find particular items in this mailbox.
-In our example, we searched for items created on the 10th of October, which contain the phrase Invoice in the subject (Fig. 15.).
+In the search box on the left pane, you may type a phrase to obtain a list of matching mailboxes.
+Once you find the desired mailbox, you can use the search form in the upper part of the Backups tab (Fig. 15.) to find particular items in this mailbox.
+In our example, we searched for items created on the 6th of June, which contain the phrase myanalitics in the subject (Fig. 15.).

-Once you find the items to restore, highlight them and either right-click the items and choose Restore selected items from the shortcut menu, or click the Restore items button on the menu bar of the Backups tab (Fig. 16.).
-This will open the restore job wizard (Fig. 17.).
+Once you find the items to restore, highlight them and either right-click the items and select Restore selected items from the shortcut menu, or click the Restore items button on the menu bar of the Backups tab (Fig. 16.).
+This will open the Exchange restore job wizard (Fig. 17.).

 In the first step of the wizard (Job name), enter the name of your restore job (Fig. 17.).

-Next, go to the Source data step - this step summarizes the data to be restored (Fig. 18.).
+Next, go to the Source data step, where you can select a specific version of the Exchange data you want to restore (Fig. 18.).

-The next step (Target location) lets you configure the target server connection and the target location on the selected server.
-You can select an existing server connection via the drop-down menu or create a new one.
+In the next step (Target location), you can select an existing server connection via the drop-down menu or create a new one.
 Next, define the target location where your items will be restored.
 In this example, we chose to restore items to a different folder on the same (original) mailbox (Fig. 19.).

-In the Restore options step, define what to do with items that already exist in the target location.
-You can also select the exact versions of items you want to restore.
-In this example, we chose to overwrite the existing items in the target location and selected to restore them from a specific time point (Fig. 20.).
+In the Overwrite options step, define what to do with items that already exist in the target location.
+In this example, we chose not to restore items if they already exist on the target server (Fig. 20.).

 Finally, verify your settings in the Job summary step.
 If everything is correct, click Finish to save your restore job.
 A notification window will appear (Fig. 21.), which will allow you to start the job manually.
 You can also launch the restore job from the Jobs tab, as shown in Fig. 22.

-How to - learn about the configuration of all features available in the program and about monitoring the status of each feature.
+Follow the links below to learn about the configuration of all features available in the program: